akeneo/pim-community-dev/UPGRADE.md

 TODO: add command to stop the daemon...

-To give you a quick overview of the changes made to a standard project, you can check on [Github](https://github.com/akeneo/pim-enterprise-standard/compare/2.3...standard-for-3dot0).
+To give you a quick overview of the changes made to a standard project, you can check on [Github](https://github.com/akeneo/pim-enterprise-standard/compare/2.3...3.0).

-TODO: change the link!!

 1. Download the latest standard edition from the [Partner Portal](https://partners.akeneo.com/login) and extract it: